Tag: mercy

 Let’s be honest with ourselves, we still live for ourselves.
 We often make decisions based on our desires or through seemingly logical decisions.
 Sometimes we’ll even “pray” about them.
 Are the results really about Jesus Christ?

-Now, this really could go down a road that Paul did not intend.
+Now, this really could go down a road that did not intend.
 Paul didn’t mean for a blacksmith (for example) to stop being a blacksmith and stop making blacksmith decisions.
 Nor did Paul mean that one stops being a parent (adopted or biological).
 Yes, both of those are possibilities, but that isn’t the point.

 Really, the new creation is more along the lines of thinking of others for their benefit because Jesus Christ thought of your benefit, even while you were estranged from God.